 By virtue of the compactness of the moduli space, $M(P)$, of gauge-equivalence classes of flat connections on $P$, described in Section \ref{subsec:Uhlenbeck_compactness_moduli_space_flat_connections}, we can deduce the following corollary to Theorem \ref{thm:Rade_proposition_7-2}.

-\begin{cor}[{\L}ojasiewicz-Simon gradient inequality for the Yang-Mills energy functional near flat connections] Let $X$ be a closed, smooth manifold of dimension $d$ and endowed with a Riemannian metric, $g$, and $G$ be a compact Lie group.
+\begin{cor}[{\L}ojasiewicz--Simon gradient inequality for the Yang--Mills energy function near flat connections] Let $X$ be a closed, smooth manifold of dimension $d$ and endowed with a Riemannian metric, $g$, and $G$ be a compact Lie group.
 Assume that $d\geq 2$ and $p \in [2,\infty)$ obeys $p \geq d/2$.
 Then there are positive constants $c$, $\sigma$, and $\theta \in [1/2,1)$, depending on $g$, $G$, and $p$ with the following significance.
 If $A$ is a connection of class $W^{1,q}$ on a principal $G$-bundle, $P$, over $X$, with $q\in [2,\infty)$ obeying $q>d/2$ and $q \geq p$, such that

 for some flat connection, $\Gamma$, of class $W^{1,q}$ on $P$, then

 \end{cor}